 Reports that have been published to a report server

 A URL reservation defines the URLs that can be used to access a Reporting Services application.
-Reporting Services will reserve one or more URLs for the Report Server Web service and Report Manager in HTTP.SYS, and then register them when the service starts.
-URLs to Report Builder and reports are based on the Report Server Web service URL reservation.
-By appending parameters to the URL, you can open Report Builder or reports through the Web service.
+Reporting Services will reserve one or more URLs for the Report Server Web service and the web portal in HTTP.SYS, and then register them when the service starts.
+By appending parameters to the URL, you can open reports through the Web service.
 Reservations and registration is provided by HTTP.SYS.
 For more information, see Namespace Reservations, Registration, and Routing on MSDN.

 URL reservation is a process by which a URL endpoint to a Web application is created and stored in HTTP.SYS.
 HTTP.SYS is the common repository of all URL reservations that are defined on a computer and defines a set of common rules that guarantee unique URL reservations.

 URL registration occurs when the service starts.
 The request queue is created and HTTP.SYS begins routing requests to that queue.
 A URL endpoint must be registered before requests that are directed to that endpoint are added to the queue.
 When the Report Server service starts, it will register all URLs that it has reserved for all enabled applications.
 This means that the Web service must be enabled in order for registration to occur.
 If you set the WebServiceAndHTTPAccessEnabled property to False in the Surface Area Configuration for Reporting Services facet of Policy-Based Management, the URL for the Web service will not register when the service starts.